Looking for outdoor restaurants in Hong Kong? These hotspots have terraces and balconies, so you can enjoy the good weather.

-If you already know the best picnic spots, barbecue pits and rooftop bars in Hong Kong, then we’re guessing you enjoy the great outdoors.
-Luckily, a number of great foodie hideaways offer al fresco spaces for your dining pleasure.
-Read all about them, in no particular order, with our guide to outdoor restaurants in Hong Kong.
+If you already know the best hiking trails, picnic spots, and rooftop bars in Hong Kong, then we’re guessing you enjoy the great outdoors.
+In between gloomy and rainy days, we know we aren’t the only ones raring to go out and feast with friends under the sun.
+That’s why we’ve compiled a list of fantastic foodie gems that offer al fresco spaces for your dining (and sunbathing?) pleasure.
+Read all about them with our guide to outdoor restaurants in Hong Kong.

 Cafe Claudel also makes our list of best French restaurants in Hong Kong.

 Cafe Claudel, Shop 01, G08, Tai Kwun, 10 Hollywood Road, Central, Hong Kong, p.
 4447 2285